nnieddu/CRUD-example/README.md

 # CRUD-exemple
+## This version is not up to date, the local storage version is more maintained and gonna be convert to moder Redux style (RTK)

 ### Basic CRUD model using React, Redux, axios, Json Server as a fake db, picsum API for random post image, styled with React bootstrap and SCSS.

 ### Possible actions :